sproaty/whyteboard/README.txt

 ---- KNOWN BUGS ----

-Media Tool may take several file loads to actually load the file correctly.
+* Media Tool may take several file loads to actually load the file correctly.
-Media Tool may not resize the video/control panel properly
+* Media Tool may not resize the video/control panel properly
+* Dragging and dropping text from Firefox will 'hang' the program until the text dialog is closed
+* Copying/pasting text with tab characters do not display the tabs on Windows

 See up to date reports at https://bugs.launchpad.net/whyteboard Identified and confirmed bugs are always fixed before a new release.